New Helvetia: Rancho New Helvetia

 Rancho New Helvetia, in Spanish Rancho Nueva Helvetia, was a 48839 acre Mexican land grant issued in 1841 by Governor Juan Alvarado to John Sutter.
 It encompassed lands in present-day Sacramento County, Sutter County, and Yuba County, California.

 The grant extended roughly from near present-day Marysville, southwards along the Feather River, to the confluence of the Sacramento River and American River near present-day Sacramento.
 It was significantly larger than Sutter's 1839 Nueva Helvetia colony.

 By 1840, the pueblo (town) and rancho settlements in Mexican Alta California were primarily located on coastal plains and the inland valleys near them.
 The Californios were worried about encroachments by foreigners, especially by American immigrants.
 To serve as a buffer "against their invasion, and 'marauding' bands of Indians, hunters, and trappers", Governor Alvarado granted eleven square leagues of land, the maximum under Mexican law, in the lower Sacramento Valley, then in the interior of the territory.
 Part of Sutter's mandate with the grant was to encourage settlers, and he made numerous grants of parcels of land.
 However, these grants far exceeded the quantity of land ultimately awarded to him.

 Operations

 As many as six hundred Indians worked at New Helvetia during the wheat harvest.
 Other industries included "a distillery, hat factory, blanket works, and a tannery."
 These workers were recruited through local leaders such as Maximo, a Miwok who had sent many workers to Mission San José and Anashe.
-Housing and working conditions at the fort were very poor, and have been described as "enslavement", with uncooperative Indians being "whipped, jailed, and executed."
+Housing and working conditions at the fort were very poor, with enslaved Indians who were uncooperative being "whipped, jailed, and executed."
 Housing for workers living in nearby villages and rancherías was described as somewhat better.

 The settlement was defended by an army of Miwok, Nisenan, and Mission Indians, all consisting of 150 infantry, 50 cavalry, and German-speaking white officers.
 This group, wearing Russian uniforms purchased from Fort Ross, marched to the Pueblo of Los Angeles area and briefly defended Governor Manuel Micheltorena from the revolt of the Californios.